fsprojects/fantomas/docs/docs/end-users/UpgradeGuide.md

 ### console application
 - `-v` is now short for `--verbosity` instead of `--version`
 - The console output was revamped.
+- `--recurse` was removed.
+Please use [.fantomasignore](./IgnoreFiles.html) file if you wish to ignore certain files.

 ### Miscellaneous
 - The public API of CodeFormatter no longer uses `FSharpOption<'T>`, instead overloads are now used.